GDP per capita in Kenya

 Kenya - GDP per capita (U.S. Dollars)

-FocusEconomics Consensus Forecast panelists see GDP expanding 5.8% in 2019, which is unchanged from last month’s estimate.
-Panelists forecast GDP growth inching down to 5.8% again in 2020, which is also unchanged from last month’s projection.
+FocusEconomics Consensus Forecast panelists see GDP growth at 5.5% in 2022, which is unchanged from last month’s estimate.
+Panelists forecast GDP growth to come in at 4.8% in 2023.

 Kenya - GDP per capita (USD) Data

 |GDP per capita (USD)||1,433||1,528||1,685||1,832||1,931|

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||101.4||0.05 %||Jan 01|